baiross/od-react-native-app-challenge-redux/README.md

 ## REDUX Store

-Please use REDUX as store management, create a Redux to consume this api https://automation.orangedigital.au/api/od/challenge/react/redux/challenge-endpoint.
+Please use REDUX as state management library, create a Redux to consume this api https://automation.orangedigital.au/api/od/challenge/react/redux/challenge-endpoint.
 You need to demonstrate the knowledge aroud the REDUX life cycle and the understanding of the state management and state debug.